tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  Change the 1 to 0 to revert back

- ### Installation of libraries for lightweight gaming in case you are lucky enough to have an nvidia graphics card
+ ### 3.5 Installation of libraries for lightweight gaming in case you are lucky enough to have an nvidia graphics card

-`sudo pacman -S lib32-libldap lib32-nvidia-utils lib32-nvidia-libgl lib32-alsa-lib
+This oneliner will install a lot of packages and libraries that are needed for playing games on Manjaro.
+It will also install PlayOnLinux, Wine and Winetricks but you can just omit it from the command if you don't care about it.

-lib32-alsa-plugins lib32-libpulse lib32-alsa-oss lib32-openal wine winetricks playonlinux`
+`$ sudo pacman -S lib32-libldap lib32-nvidia-utils lib32-nvidia-libgl lib32-alsa-lib lib32-alsa-plugins lib32-libpulse lib32-alsa-oss lib32-openal wine winetricks playonlinux`

 PlayOnLinux is a front-end for wine basically and will allow you to play windows-only games through linux.
 PlayOnLinux is depite its deceiving name an excellent candidate for running Adobe applications through wine in a convenient front-end, in case that's something you are interested in (hint: use FOSS instead).
 Another option for this could be Lutris or creating your own wrappers for wine.
 I will leave that up to you.